SITE PARTNER:

 There’s nothing dusty or musty about this slick little timber building on the edge of the Old Petrie Town car park.

-You don’t have to be a ship enthusiast to visit this homey museum, which is well laid out and staffed by mostly ex-naval and maritime workers.
+You don’t have to be a ship enthusiast to enjoy this museum, which is well laid-out and staffed by ex-naval and maritime workers

-Behind the plain brick façade of Redland Museum lies a wonderland of memorabilia from the past.
+Behind the plain brick façade of Redlands Coast Museum lies a wonderland of memorabilia from the past

 Resembling a mini historical village, the Samford Museum holds one of the most extraordinary collections of heirlooms, memorabilia and building styles of late 19th and early 20th century Queensland life to be found